-Data for this study were collected from a variety of sources, including the annual report of the National Pension Commission (PENCOM) and the Statistical Bulletin of the Central Bank of Nigeria.
+Data for this study were collected from a variety of sources, including the National Pension Commission (PENCOM) annual report and the Statistical Bulletin of the Central Bank of Nigeria.
 The study's time frame is from 2004 to 2020.

 4.2.
 Method of Data Analysis